TurcanVeli/Carpet_Commerce/client/README.md

-# Getting Started with Create React App

 This project is frontend of e-commerce website.
-Not finished and never will be finished.
-I am full-time fr*ntend hater.
+Not finished and never will be finished but there are 12 pages in the website and also i am full-time fr*ntend hater.